JanusGraph/janusgraph/docs/storage-backend/cassandra.md

 section of the specific release on the [Releases page](https://github.com/JanusGraph/janusgraph/releases).
 The [Cassandra Docker Hub page](https://hub.docker.com/_/cassandra/) can be referenced for the available versions and useful commands.
-In the command below an environment variable is being set to enable Cassandra Thrift with `-e CASSANDRA_START_RPC=true`.
 A description of the ports can be found [here](https://docs.datastax.com/en/cassandra/latest/cassandra/configuration/secureFireWall.html).
 Port 9160 is used for the Thrift client API.
 Port 9042 is for CQL native clients.
 Ports 7000, 7001 and 7099 are for inter-node communication.